aehng/Lecture-Notes/Module3/UML.md

     *   Don't use one of the pre-defined UML templates, as they start with a bunch of placeholder junk that you'll just end up deleting
 3. Find the UML section in the accordion list on the left-hand side of the screen
     *   There are multiple shapes available with names like `Class`, `Class 2`, `Class 5`, etc.
-    *   Make sure that the classes appearing on your diagram have 3 sections as described in our lectures:
+    *   Make sure that your classes have 3 sections as described in our lectures:
     *   ```mermaid
         classDiagram
         direction LR